Harald-U/workshop-openshift-on-ibm-cloud/4-openshift.md

 ## Step 1: Create an Open Shift project

 We need an OpenShift project, this is simply put equivalent to a Kubernetes namespace plus OpenShift security.
-You will be using this project throughout the whole workshop. **We are working in a shared environment so everybody needs to create a unique project for themselves.** The easiest way is to use your own name in the form `yourfistname-yourlastname`, e.g. my project that you can see in many screenshots is 'harald-uebele'.
+You will be using this project throughout the whole workshop.
+The easiest way is to use your own name in the form `yourfistname-yourlastname`, e.g. my project that you can see in many screenshots is 'harald-uebele'.

 _Note:_ A [project](https://docs.openshift.com/container-platform/3.7/dev_guide/projects.html#overview) is similar to a namespace in Kubernetes with added security.
 It allows a community of users to organize and manage their content in isolation from other communities.